volterraedge/terraform-provider-volterra/docs/resources/volterra_service_policy.md

   namespace = "staging"
   algo      = ["algo"]

-  // One of the arguments from this list "legacy_rule_list allow_all_requests deny_all_requests internally_generated allow_list deny_list rule_list" must be set
+  // One of the arguments from this list "allow_list deny_list rule_list legacy_rule_list allow_all_requests deny_all_requests internally_generated" must be set
   allow_all_requests = true

-  // One of the arguments from this list "server_name server_selector server_name_matcher any_server" must be set
+  // One of the arguments from this list "any_server server_name server_selector server_name_matcher" must be set
-  server_name = "database.production.customer.volterra.us"
+  any_server = true
 }

 ```